Turn RunPod's per-second GPU spend into a running cost

 - The cost is spread across resources.
 Pods, serverless endpoints, and volumes each accrue on their own, and reading whether this month is heavy means adding them up across however many GPU types and endpoints you’ve spun up.

 - RunPod is rarely your only provider.
-Alongside your GPU rentals you’re likely calling Anthropic for Claude, building on OpenAI or Gemini, maybe routing through OpenRouter — so RunPod is one slice of a bill you otherwise stitch together by hand from a stack of dashboards.
+Alongside your GPU rentals you’re likely calling Anthropic for Claude, building on OpenAI or Google, maybe routing through OpenRouter — so RunPod is one slice of a bill you otherwise stitch together by hand from a stack of dashboards.

 Is the RunPod cost exact or estimated?

-Exact, and that sets RunPod apart from most providers CostCompass tracks.
+Reported, not estimated — and that sets RunPod apart from most providers CostCompass tracks.
 A token-metered provider doesn’t hand back a money figure, so CostCompass has to read raw usage and price it against a rate card, which makes the number a close estimate.
 RunPod is different.
 Its billing reports the actual amount spent per resource, per day, and CostCompass reads that figure straight through rather than reconstructing it.

 The only thing CostCompass adds is the roll-up: it groups those reported costs by resource type, keeps a running month-to-date total, and reads your prepaid balance alongside them.